 If you plan to travel outside of the UK while abroad, verify visa requirements for each country you will visit by contacting the nearest consulate for that country, or your travel agency.
 Most Western European nations do not require U.S. citizens to have a visa for tourist travel of less than three months, but you should always verify the requirement as entry requirements can change with little notice.

 PACKING TIPS

-In addition to the general packing information in the Study Abroad Handbook, you will receive a packing list at your 2nd program group meeting and should know the following about England.
+There is general packing information in the Travel Resources section of your Study Abroad Handbook, and you will get a suggested packing list for Harlaxton at Orientation 2.
+In addition, you should know the following: